rogerrabbitpro/printier/README.md

 # Printier

 Removes all of annoying print statements you used while debugging your program.
-Currently supports JavaScript, Python, Java, C/C++
+Currently supports JavaScript, Python, Java, C/C++, Lua

 # How to use